Instructor at Arms

 Since the late 1980’s Jeff has spent time doing rapier and epee stage choreography for local theatres and working with independent film projects.
 He can be seen as a stunt performer in the indie film “Westender”, serves as fight choreographer and stunt performer as the charachter Thorn in the film “Devils of War”, and shares a fight choreographer credit with Anthony DeLongis on the indie film “Spin of Fabrications”.
 For more on Mr. Richardson’s acting career see his resume.

 Jeff came to historic fencing in the early 90’s while helping to found the club in Ashland, Oregon which eventually became Academia Duellatoria.
 He has researched and taught historic fencing and provided public demonstrations ever since.
 He served as apprentice armorer to Ironcastle Armories learning the art of historic armoring.
 With a primary focus on the rapier, a study of the works of Thibault led him to meet Maestro Ramone Martinez and John Michael Greer and hold the first West Coast seminar on the subject in Ashland Oregon in the Spring of 2001.
-A continued involvement with Western Martial Arts has led Jeff to join the Association for Historic Fencing where he currently serves as a member of it’s board of directors and is a recognized tournament official.
+He assisted with the instructional video "La Verdadera Destreza, The True Art and Skill of Spanish Swordsmanship" featuring Anthony Delongis and the Maestro's Martinez, helping to supply the still images used in the video.
+A continued involvement with Western Martial Arts led Jeff to join the Association for Historic Fencing where he served several terms as a member of it’s board of directors and is a recognized tournament official.

 Jeff’s primary studies in historic western martial arts include the early 16th century Italian tretise of Morozzo and the later 16th century rapier treatises of Giocomo DiGrassi and Vincent Saviolo.
 In addition he has pursued a study of the primarly Spanish tradition of rapier fencing known as Destreza with an emphasis on the work of Gerard Thibault.
 Most recently it has been Jeff’s pleasure to do background research and peer review for Jherek Swangers forthcoming translation of Camillo Agrippa’s groundbreaking 16th century Italian rapier tretise.